-Arduino information architecture analysis
+Arduino site information architecture analysis

 “Arduino is an open-source electronics platform based on easy-to-use hardware and software.
 It’s intended for anyone making interactive projects.”

 That’s what the home page says, and it’s probably true for engineers.
 A good start for everyone else would be to make the Arduino web site “easier-to-use.”

 It’s not easy to understand exactly what an Arduino is, and what a person could do with these products.
 But, those are the first questions that will come to a first-time visitor’s mind.